Cyclops (copepod): Control methods

 Cyclops can be controlled using physical, chemical, biological and engineering methods.

 Physical

 Straining of water through piece of fine cloth is sufficient to remove Cyclops.
 It can also be killed by boiling water, as it is easily killed by heat at 60 °C.

 Chemical

 Chlorine in strength of 22 ppm destroys Cyclops in 2 hours; although this concentration of chlorine gives bad odour and taste to water.
-Excess chlorine can be removed with Sodium thiosulfate.
-Calcium hydroxide at dosage of 4 gram per gallon of water can be used.
-Temefos kills cyclops at concentration of 1 mg/litre.
+Excess chlorine can be removed with sodium thiosulfate.

 Biological

-Small fish like barbel and Gambusia feed on Cyclops.
-This type of predation was used in Indian state of Karnataka to eradicate dracunculiasis.
+Small fish, like barbel and Gambusia, feed on Cyclops.
+This type of predation was used in the South Indian state of Karnataka to eradicate dracunculiasis.
+Additionally, cyclops are widely sold in frozen packages at pet shops and fish stores as a supplemental fish food.

 Engineering

 Provision of drinking water through piping water supply, use of tubewells and abolition of stepwells are effective measures on community level.